 The traditional success equation is like this that we always asked to follow:

 But it’s not the case in Hustle.
 In hustle success seems to be different:

 Success = hustle X Luck X Your Unique Talents

 We’re introduced to talent perception and the Lake Wobegon effect.
 This is an entity check that most of the books don’t furnish you and self-deception is out and your ego pulled back into its box.
 There’s a powerful example of how you can be pulled into the cycle of suck.

-The references to the fact what we choose to do reflects who we are.
-As someone who supports businesses with their blogging activity, Can think of no better way of reflecting who we are to the outside world.
+The references to the fact what we choose to do reflect who we are.
+As someone who supports businesses with their blogging activity Can think of no better way of reflecting who we are to the outside world.